-- One the major advantages of uPVC windows and doors are that they are much stronger and made out of far more durable material than traditional wooden doors partly due to the manner in which they are constructed.
-This not only makes them long lasting and resilient but also makes it highly unlikely that you will ever need to change your door again.
-UPVC is an exceedingly durable material and ensures your door will stand the tests of time and never lose their shape.
+One of the major advantages of uPVC windows and doors are that they are much stronger and made out of far more durable material than traditional wooden doors partly due to the manner in which they are constructed.
+This not only makes them long-lasting and resilient but also makes it highly unlikely that you will ever need to change your door again.
+UPVC is an exceedingly durable material and ensures your door will stand the tests of time and never lose its shape.

 Easy to Maintain